varunchari/PacketCapture/newProposal.md

 ####•	IP data handling.

 This is implemented using TUN device driver.
 TUN/TAP provides possibility to receive and transmit IP packets from user space programs.
 In order to use the driver a program has to open /dev/net/tun and issue a corresponding ioctl() to register a network device with the kernel.
 A network device will appear as tunXX.
-We create sdltun0 on SYNC that represents SYNC.
+We create sdltun0 on IVI that represents IVI.
 When the program closes the file descriptor, the network device and all corresponding routes will disappear.
 IVDCM SDL plugin receives IP packets from /dev/net/tun device, send them to the mobile application, receives response (using FORD mobile protocol) and writes them to the /dev/net/tun device.
 Figures 4 shows sequence diagrams for the example when a Demo application is making a Get/upload request for IP data to IVDCM and how IVDCM forwards this request to phone.
 Figure 5 shows the sequence of how the phone uses IVDCM to process this IP data request.

 <img src="https://cloud.githubusercontent.com/assets/24734005/23314887/c72eb83c-fa91-11e6-8577-af1f70288121.png" width="90%"></img>
 <code>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Figure5: Graphical Diagram of Get/upload using SDL IP</code>